 Maximum10 students to 1 instructor during lecture and maximum 5 students hands on in Lab session.

 Training is offered for 8 weeks in succession for a total of 22 lecture class session and 19 Lab sessions.
-Sessions are held on Saturday from 9:00am – 3:30pm or weekdays Monday and Thursday 6:00pm – 9:30pm.
+Sessions are held on Saturday or Sunday from 9:00am – 3:30pm or weekdays Monday and Wednesday 6:00pm – 9:30pm.

 DA 101 –1 hour – Introduction to the Profession